odisfm/zcx-docs/docs/lessons/editing-a-config.md

 Your `pages.yaml` probably looks something like this.
 The page `main` contains the section `big_colors`, which is the pretty gradient that appears when you load zcx.
 The section we'll be working on is `actions_top_left`, which appears on `test_page` and `track_page`.

 To navigate between pages, you use one of the predefined controls on your hardware.
 The hardware-specific docs you received with your installation should explain which button(s) do this.
-On the Push 1, its the `state_row`, which is the second row of buttons below the display.
+On the Push 1, its the `state_row`, which is the second row of buttons below the display. **Note:** you can always redefine the page controls (or add more, or not engage with the pages system at all).

 The order that pages appear in `pages.yaml` is their internal order within zcx. **Note:** pages in zcx are zero-indexed, so `main` is page 0, `test_page` is page 1, and `track_page` is page 2.